JuliaWaveScattering/MultipleScattering.jl/example/moments/README.md

 # StatisticalMoments

 Here we are going to simulate the scattered wave for many different configurations of particles.
-We can then take the average and standard deviation (the moments) scattered wave.
+We can then take the average and standard deviation (the moments) of the scattered wave.
 In statistical mechanics this process is called [ensemble average](https://en.wikipedia.org/wiki/Ensemble_average_(statistical_mechanics)).

 ## Choose the type of particles
 ```julia